davvidbaker/flambe/frontend/README.md

 ___

 ## Events
+**Each event only points to a single activity.**

+Events that start a new activity:
 - `B`: Begin
-  - When work begins on an activity.
-  - 1 activity per event
+  - begin a task
+- `Q`: question
+  - ask a question

+Events that end an activity:
 - `E`: End
+  - end an activity
+- `L`: Resolve
+  - successfully complete an activity
+- `J`: Reject
+  - abandon an activity

+Other
+- `S`: Suspend
-  - When work ends on an activity.
+  - suspend work on an activity
+- `R`: Resume
-  - 1 activity per event
+  - resume work on an activity

 ### Not implemented
 - `S`: Spark/Conception